Project Reports

 Generating a Report

-You can generate a Pre-translation Efficiency report based on the following filters:
+You can generate a Pre-translation Accuracy report based on the following filters:

-• Strings added (Date range of when the strings were approved) – All time, Today, Yesterday, Last 7 days, Last 30 days, This month, or Custom range.
+- Strings added (Date range of when the strings were approved) – All time, Today, Yesterday, Last 7 days, Last 30 days, Last month, or Custom range.

-Additionally, using the report’s Settings, you can adjust how the post-editing information will be displayed on the graphs:
+Additionally, using the report’s Settings, you can adjust how post-editing information is displayed on the graphs:

-• Total – aggregates all post-editing data without breakdown.
+- Total – aggregates all post-editing data without breaking it into subcategories.

-To generate the Pre-translation Efficiency report, follow these steps:
+To generate the Pre-translation Accuracy report, follow these steps:

 Result Analysis